Governance Framework

 Human Resources

-In order to ensure that it is involved in making important decisions for the Group and to ensure there is a clear division of responsibilities between the Board and executive management, the Board has identified certain ‘reserved matters’ that are subject to its approval.
-Other matters, responsibilities and authorities have been delegated to its committees and the senior management team as set ou tin the governance framework.
+In order to ensure that it is involved in making important decisions for the Group and to ensure a clear division of responsibilities between the Board and executive management, the Board has identified certain “reserved matters” that are subject to its approval.
+Other matters, responsibilities and authorities have been delegated to its committees and the senior management team, as set out in the governance framework on pages 90-92.
 The schedule of matters reserved for the Board is reviewed annually and is available here.

 Division of responsibilities

-On 27 November 2018 the Board resolved to expand the role of the Company’s Chairman, Atul Gupta, to give him certain executive responsibilities, in particular in relation to business development, strategic initiatives and investor relations.
-Notwithstanding this, in accordance with the Code, the roles of Chairman and Chief Executive remain separate, with each having distinct and clearly defined responsibilities, as summarized in the Board structure diagram.
-Mr Gupta’s new role as executive Chairman is to guide, advise, counsel and assist the Chief Executive Officer in overseeing the Company’s implementation of its strategy.
-The Chief Executive Officer remains responsible for line-management of his direct reports and implementation of the Company’s strategy.
+On 27 November 2018, the Board resolved to expand the role of the Company’s Chairman, Atul Gupta, to give him certain executive responsibilities, in particular in relation to business development, strategic initiatives and investor relations.
+Notwithstanding this, in accordance with the Code, and with the exception of the period from 30 September 2020 to 25 January 2021, the roles of Chairman and Chief Executive remained separate, with each having distinct and clearly defined responsibilities, as summarised in the Board structure diagram.
+Mr Gupta’s role as Executive Chairman was to guide, advise, counsel and assist the Chief Executive Officer in overseeing the Company’s implementation of its strategy.
+The Chief Executive remained responsible for line management of his direct reports and implementation of the Company’s strategy.

 Independence

-Robust oversight is crucial for strong corporate governance and the Board is committed to securing this through the appropriate balance of independent non-executive directors.
+Robust oversight is crucial for strong corporate governance and the Board is committed to securing this through an appropriate balance of independent Non-Executive Directors.

 Equality and diversity